 After a few seconds, the Spectrum TV app is installed on your FireStick, and you get the message box telling you it’s ready to launch.

-You can either launch it directly from that message box, or from your App Library on your FireStick’s main menu.
+You can launch it directly from that message box or your App Library on your FireStick’s main menu.

 Unfortunately, whether you open the Spectrum TV app from your App Library or directly from the message box, you’ll get the “device unsupported” error message as soon as you open it.

 The main feature of this app is that it gives you access to local channels, such as ABC, NBC, CBS, FOX, and ESPN, where you can watch live news and sports.
 You can pick a default channel that displays as the home screen when you sign in.

 A TV guide pops up on the screen to help you navigate through the channels, and it shows helpful tips to assist you as a new user.